gortonm/PBH_microlensing_clustering/README.md

 # Contents
 The code, plots etc. are arranged as follows

+* `data_files` Includes files required to calculate constraints for the case of smoothly-distributed DM (which has been previously considered in the literature and provides a comparison) and the differential event rate for smoothly-distributed DM.
+* `Figures` Includes figures.
 * ` generate_results.py ` Runs the Monte Carlo simulations.
 The number of microlensing events is saved in each case.
+* `halomodel_optimised.py` Class describing the physical model underlying a microlensing survey, including the distance to the source stars, the model parameters used to describe the Galactic halo, the PBH mass and the number of PBHs per cluster.
-* ` expected_events_discrete_clustered.py ` Includes the methods required to run the Monte Carlo simulations.
+* ` expected_events_discrete_clustered.py ` Includes methods for calculating the number of events from a model microlensing survey.
+* ` produce_event_duration_distribution_smooth.py` Calculate the differential event rate for smoothly distributed DM, to provide a comparison to the clustered case.
 * ` compute_smooth_mean.py` Calculate the number of expected microlensing events for smoothly distributed DM, to provide a comparison to the clustered case.
-* ` plot_dgamma_v2.py ` Plots the differential event rate for chosen realisations of the Monte Carlo simulations (see Fig. 1 of the paper).
+* ` plot_dgamma_v2.py ` Plots the differential event rate for smoothly-distributed DM and chosen realisations of the Monte Carlo simulations (see Fig. 1 of the paper).
-* ` plot_Nex.py ` Plots the probability distribution of the number of events against the number of events for clustered PBHs and smoothly-distributed DM (see Fig. 2 of the paper).
+* ` plot_Nex.py ` Plots the probability distribution of the number of events against the number of events for smoothly-distributed DM and for clustered PBHs (see Fig. 2 of the paper).

 # Requirements
 Python 2.8